 Spanish Winner Pick up €190 Million in 2017

-It’s not just in America and the UK where lottery winners can pick up a life-changing amount of money.
+It’s not just in America and the UK where lottery winners can pick up a huge amount of money.
 The EuroMillions jackpot is capped at €190 million, so if it hits that amount then the prizes lower down keep increasing in size as the wait for a winner goes on.
 That’s what happened back in 2017, when nobody won the top prize on the Tuesday night and so it moved to the Friday instead.
 The rollover meant that the prize pool for the second-tier increased, resulting in sixteen ticket owners picking up €1.2 million, which amounted to around £900,500.

 Whilst all sixteen winners would no doubt have been delighted by their win, it was as nothing compared to the €190 million picked up by one winner in Spain.
 It was an amount that had only been one twice before, with one such win coming for the Bayfords in 2012 and the other being picked up by an anonymous victor in Portugal two years later.
 The Spanish winner also decided to remain anonymous, with the only information available about them being the location where the ticket was bought.
 The answer to that was that the ticket had been sold by a store in El Mirador’s shopping centre in the city of Las Palmas on the Canary Island of Gran Canaria.